espm-288/module-1-madi_savanna/README.md

     scale_x_continuous(breaks = seq(1995, 2022, by = 5))
 ```

 I ran this in my tabular-data file and it looks good (I think haha)!!
+I also pushed the plots to github :))